qnngroup/qnngds/docs/src/contributing/setup.rst

       git clone git@github.com/qnngroup/qnngds.git
       cd qnngds

 * Create a new virtual environment.
-Follow the instructions `here <https://qnngds.readthedocs.io/en/latest/tutorials/gettingstarted.html#setup-a-virtual-environment-and-install-qnngds>`_.
+Follow the instructions on the :ref:`Getting-Started` page.

 * From within the same directory, install ``qnngds`` as an editable package: